 How To Check a Horse's Pulse:

 The horse's pulse can be found near the front of the left jawbone.
-Under the jawbone, there is a major artery that sticks out
+Under the jawbone, there is a major artery that sticks out slightly.

-clock or counter to time a 15 second period.
+counter to time a 15 second period.
 Multiply the number of beats you counted by 4.